The Critical Role of PPC in Your Multifamily Marketing Strategy

-In many ways, marketing is all about “thinking outside the box,” but online marketing is often about “thinking inside strangely shaped boxes.”
+In many ways, multifamily marketing is all about “thinking outside the box,” but online marketing is often about “thinking inside strangely shaped boxes.”

-Consider Google AdWords: Between three lines (including the headline), you have under 100 characters of copy to convince a would-be resident that your ad is a better pick than a page full of organic search results.
+Consider Google AdWords: Between three lines (including the headline), you have under 100 characters of content to convince a would-be resident that your ad is a better pick than a page full of organic search results.
 Of course, there’s also Twitter, where your company faces the peculiar challenge of fostering a community with independent short messages.

 No wonder many business owners who don’t get it look at online marketing with a loss for words.
 They’re not used to thinking inside boxes with such strange proportions.